tasansal/TIL/Data Science/Feature Engineering/add_borders_semantic.md

 # Add Borders for Semantic Segmentation

 ## Summary
-If you want to add borders to your segmentation masks, you can achieve instance segmentation by post-processing the predictions using Watershed Transformation method (see [#5](#5-image-segmentation-and-mathemetical-morphology)).
+If you want to achieve instance segmentation, you can add borders to your binary segmentation masks, then post-process the predictions using Watershed Transformation method (see [#5](#5-image-segmentation-and-mathemetical-morphology)).

 Once you convert your binary mask to a mask with borders, your segmentation becomes multi-class.
 This means you'll have to modify your model to be a multi-class segmentation model.
 Usually this is as simple as using a `softmax` activation in the final layer, and modifying your loss function to something like `CategoricalCrossentropy` (one-hot) or `SparseCategoricalCrossentropy` (integer labels).